JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 ### Optimize GC performance

 To improve GC performance, you can enable concurrent marking to decrease the GC pause time.
-It allows to run the marking phase of the garbage collection simultaneously with application threads.
+This allows the marking phase of garbage collection to run simultaneously with application threads.

 The feature is currently [Experimental](components-stability.md#stability-levels-explained).
 To enable it, set the following compiler option in your `gradle.properties` file: